 - As part of the Driver Improvement Program (DIP), the Superintendent of Motor Vehicles will automatically review your driving record and can issue you further driving prohibitions if your record proves unsatisfactory.
 For more information see Driver Improvement Program page on this website

-- If you are found to have a blood alcohol content (BAC) of not less than 0.05 mg/100ml or to be affected by drugs, you will face the regular consequences fully-licensed drivers face.
+- If you are found to have a blood alcohol content (BAC) not less than 50 milligrams (mg) of alcohol in 100 millilitres (mL) of blood (0.05 BAC) or to be affected by drugs, you will face the regular consequences fully-licensed drivers face.
 See Driving While Affected by Drugs or Alcohol page on this website

 - Novice drivers will start over at the beginning of their 24-month (N) licensing period.
 Learners will reattempt all testing.

 Requesting a review – there is no review process available for 12-hour Roadside Suspension issued by police to GLP drivers.
 If you disagree with the actions of police, you can lodge a complaint with the police detachment identified on the 'Notice' you were given by police.